astropy/photutils/docs/user_guide/detection.rst

 in an image, `DAOFIND`_ and IRAF's `starfind`_, plus a third tool that allows input of a custom user-defined kernel.

+:class:`~photutils.detection.DAOStarFinder` implements
-:class:`~photutils.detection.DAOStarFinder` is a class that provides an implementation of the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
+the `DAOFIND`_ algorithm (`Stetson 1987, PASP 99, 191
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_).
-It searches images for local density maxima that have a peak amplitude greater than a specified threshold (the threshold is applied to a convolved image) and have a size and shape similar to a defined 2D Gaussian kernel. :class:`~photutils.detection.DAOStarFinder` also provides an estimate of the objects' roundness and sharpness, whose lower and upper bounds can be specified.
+It searches images for local density maxima that have a peak amplitude above a specified threshold (applied to a convolved image) and with size and shape similar to a defined 2D Gaussian kernel.
+To match the original DAOFIND algorithm, the input ``threshold`` is internally scaled by a factor derived from the convolution kernel.
+To apply the threshold exactly as given (e.g., when supplying a spatial background-RMS map), set ``scale_threshold=False``.
+The class also computes roundness and sharpness statistics for detected sources, with configurable lower and upper bounds.

 :class:`~photutils.detection.IRAFStarFinder` is a class that implements IRAF's `starfind`_ algorithm.
 It is fundamentally